Frequently -and not so frequently- Asked Questions

 At the moment, we are between versions.
 The MC3 is scheduled for release in 2019.
 Meanwhile we have stopped selling the MC2.

 Get on our mailing list

-and we will tell you when and where you can get an MC3.0! //contact form//link//.
+and we will tell you when and where you can get an MC3.0!
+Contact Us.

 See a Demonstration

-We are regularly presenting our work at therapy advanced trainings, conferences, trade fairs and more.
-See the link to News//link//
+We regularly present demonstrations at conferences, trade fairs, and institutions.
+See the link to News

 Order a Workshop

 Workshops are an excellent way to get to know the MotionComposer and its possibilities for use.
-See the section on //workshops//link//.
+See the section on workshops.